 Yes, you may budget up to $350 towards honorariums for skill sharing projects such as an artist facilitating drawing workshop for children and adults.
 You may pay yourself or someone else for in-kind skills or knowledge contributions.
 The decision on the honorarium amount is decided on a case-by-case basis by the Neighbourhood Grants Committee members.

 You can apply for one NSG project at a time and as soon as you complete your project and upon the submission of your project story to your local NSG Coordinator, you can reapply for another grant.

-Vancouver Foundation and its NSG community partner organizations deliver the Responsive NSG program.
-The program is delivered within eight regions across the province.
+Vancouver Foundation in collaboration with its NSG community partner organizations deliver the Responsive NSG program.
+If you would like to learn more, please visit the following: https://neighbourhoodsmallgrants.ca/communities/

 One of the core values of Neighbourhood Small Grants is that residents know what is best for their community.
 Volunteers from diverse backgrounds and life experiences are organized in Neighbourhood Grant Committes (NGC) according to their community or regions across the province to review the applications and make grant decisions

 Communities in Metro Vancouver, Fraser Valley, Vancouver Island, South Okanagan, Sea to Sky, Shuswap and Nelson have applications open in the fall and have varying deadline dates.
 Please check your community’s page to learn more.